Warblington: Pre-Roman

 In prehistoric and early historical times the River Ems was tidal as far as Westbourne and the Westbrook creek reached to Victoria Road, leaving Emsworth almost isolated at high tide.
-A coastal route developed that led from Hayling Island through Havant and Rowlands Castle to the South Downs.
+A series of trackways that developed into a coastal route led from Hayling Island through Havant and Rowlands Castle to the South Downs.
 A part of the coastal route followed the Portsdown ridgeway and from Chichester to Belmont Hill in Bedhampton probably skirted the heads of the various creeks which entered the harbour, passing through country still covered with the original thick forest of oak and beech.

 Roman

-In Roman times a villa existed to the south of the road to Noviomagus Reginorum in the fields of what is now Warblington Castle Farm.
+The system of trackways was improved by the Romans.
+The road from Noviomagus Reginorum ran along the south coast to Bedhampton and from there over Portsdown Hill to the Meon Valley.
+A villa existed to the south of the road, in the fields of what is now Warblington Castle Farm.
 Archaeological finds show that the building was a sizeable brick and stone edifice, with floors paved with red brick and coloured sandstone and a view of the harbour and wooded shores of Hayling Island.
 The fertile landscape suggests the area to have been under continuous cultivation for 1500-1800 years.